Mapping stacks and categorical notions of properness: h -descent Theorems

 { }{\bf Step 2: Composites, refinements, and locality.} Note that $\C$ is closed under composites -- this is a formal argument with computing a totalization of a bi-cosimplicial space along the diagonal.

-It is also ``local'' in the following sense: Suppose that $\pi\colon Z \to \Spec R$ is in $\C$, then a map $i \colon Z' \to \Spec R$ is in $\C$ if and only if its base-extension $i_Z \colon Z' \times_{\Spec R} Z \to Z$ is in $\C$.
+It is also ``local'' in the following sense: Suppose that $\pi\colon Z \to \Spec(R)$ is in $\C$, then a map $i \colon Z' \to \Spec(R)$ is in $\C$ if and only if its base-extension $i_Z \colon Z' \times_{\Spec(R)} Z \to Z$ is in $\C$.

-Finally, if a composite $h = f \circ g$ is in $\C$, then $f \in \C$.
+Finally, if a composite $h = f \circ g$ is in $\C$ -- i.e. $f$ is a ``refinement'' of $h \in \C$ -- then $f \in \C$.
 A special case is the case of a morphism admitting a section (so that $h = \id$).
 The general case reduces to this: to show that $f \in \C$, it is enough to show that its base change along $h$ is so.
 But this base change has a section, induced from the diagonal of $f$.

 { }{\bf Step 3: Case of $Z, X$ classical} Suppose that $\pi \colon Z \to X$ has both $Z$ and $X$ an ordinary classical scheme.
 In this case, $R \to R'$ is a nilpotent surjection of ordinary rings.
-Filtering by powers of the nilradical shows that it is a composite of (classical) square-zero extensions, which happen to also be ordinary square-zero extensions by \cite{HigherAlgebra}*{Section~8.4}.
+Filtering by powers of the nilradical shows that it is a composite of (classical) square-zero extensions, which happen to also be derived square-zero extensions by \cite{HigherAlgebra}*{Section~8.4}.
 Thus, $\pi \in \C$.
 (Note that though such $\pi$ are not preserved by base change, the base change will still be a composite of square-zero extensions.)

-{ }{\bf Step 4: Reduction to $X$ classical.} Suppose that $A$ is a connective algebra and that we write $A = \ilim_n A_n$ as an inverse limit of almost perfect $A$-algebras $\{A_n\}$ satisfying the conditions of \autoref{lem:random-t-stuff}.
-Then, we claim that nilcompleteness implies that
+{ }{\bf Step 4: Reduction to $X$ classical.} Suppose that $A \in \SCR_\kk$ and that we write $A = \ilim_n A_n$ as an inverse limit of almost perfect $A$-algebras $\{A_n\}$ satisfying the conditions of \Cref{lem:random-t-stuff}.
+Then we claim that nilcompleteness implies that

 is an equivalence.
 Indeed, this follows by evaluating the inverse limit

 in two ways -- first $n$ then $m$, and vice-versa -- and applying nilcompleteness in each case.